 1 Federal Agency/Bureau U.S. Department of Education 2 Program Name English Language Acquisition State Grants 3 Authorizing Legislation Elementary and Secondary Education Act of 1965, as amended, Title III, Secs.
 3001-3203; 20 U.S.C.
-6801-7014.
-4 Program Overview This program is designed to improve the education of English Learner (EL) children and youth by helping them learn English and meet challenging state academic content and student academic achievement standards.
+6801-7014. youth by helping them learn English and meet challenging state academic con student academic achievement standards.
+The program also provides enhance instructional opportunities for immigrant children and youth.
+Funds are distributed in the control of the contr This program is designed to improve the education of English Learner (EL) children and youth by helping them learn English and meet challenging state academic content and student academic achievement standards.
 The program also provides enhanced instructional opportunities for immigrant children and youth.
 Funds are distributed to states based on a formula that takes into account the number of immigrant and EL students in each state.
-5 CFDA 84.365A 6 Program Website https://oese.ed.gov/offices/office-of-formula-grants/school-support-and-accountability/english-language-acquisition-state-grants/ ☐ Other (i.e. loan-grant of □ Subsidy 8 Link to application site, NOFO, FOA, or Grants.gov (if different from program website above) rants.gov Not applicable 9 Notice of Funding Opportunity (NOFO) or Federal Opportunity Announcement (FOA) Type Initial Modification Reissue/Renewal Other (i.e. one-time funding): 10 Important Dates (if applicable) Not applicable 12 FY2022 Appropriations Amount Total Amount:\$831,400,000
+5 CFDA 84.365A 6 Program Website https://oese.ed.gov/offices/office-of-formula-grants/school-support-and-accountability/english-language-acquisition-state-grants/ 7 Type of funding □ Discretionary □ Subsidy ☑ Formula □ Loan or loan guarantee □ Other (i.e. loan-grant combo; if there is a set-aside amount for certain recipients please indicate the amount): 8 Link to application site, NOFO, FOA, or Grants.gov (if different from program website above) Not applicable.
+9 Notice of Funding Opportunity (NOFO) or Federal Opportunity Announcement (FOA) Type ☐ Initial ☐ Modification ☐ Reissue/Renewal ☐ Other (i.e. one-time funding): 10 Important Dates (if applicable) Not applicable 12 FY2022 Appropriations Amount Total Amount:\$831,400,000